Duyi00/Automated-Invoice-Database-Excel-VBA-/README.md

 # Automated-Invoice-Database
 -------------------------------------------------------------------------------------------------------------
-An Excel macro that allows users to create an invoice or pull existing invoice from their database.
+An Excel macro that allows users to create / modify an invoice or pull an existing invoice from their database.

 I personally use this macro to help me keep track of my tuition work.